sbuckingham/DataToolsFinalProject/README.md

 Project Structure:

 /repo-root
-│── data/                           # Folder for raw datasets (not included in repo)
+│── data/                           # Folder for raw datasets, in repo broken out to see all 2015-2023 datasets and Topline Survey for contextual information
 │── notebooks/                       # Jupyter notebooks for data processing & analysis
 │   ├── FINAL_NAME_OF_CODE_NOTEBOOK.ipynb      # Data ingestion and preprocessing; exploratory data analysis (EDA) & visualizations
 │── requirements.txt                  # Required dependencies